 After ‘A’ Levels and Art School, one thing became my overriding objective – travel.
 Over the next few years I visited North and South America, and Europe.
 These experiences left me with so many fantastic memories that refuse to fade.

+I camped in an olive grove overlooking Florence which glittered below at night, slept in remote island beach huts among palm trees and my Florida Keys boathouse neighbour was a moray eel… it’s called ‘experiential travel’ these days.
 The quirky dwellings and lifestyles provided me with much wide-eyed inspiration, and still do.
-But it all needed paying for, so travel was interspersed with work in hotels and restaurants operating to high levels of hospitality.
-I quickly learned how important it is to exceed customer expectations, and still apply this to my own holiday rental and glamping advice.
+My travels were partly funded by work in hotels and restaurants operating to high levels of hospitality.
+I quickly learned that my personal standards were higher than most, and how important (and easy) it is to exceed guest expectations.
+These are principles that I still apply to my holiday rental business, and consultancy advice.

 Most of my work has been in the UK, but I’m increasingly approached to advise landowners from abroad and have supported companies and tourism organisations throughout Europe, Australia, the Bahamas and South America, which continues to widen my knowledge base, experience and contacts.

-I also appreciate the opportunity to share my knowledge by giving talks at shows such as The Glamping Show and Farm Business Innovation, and by contributing to magazines Glamping Business and Open Air.
-I always fully support relevant organisations and events.
+I also appreciate the opportunity to share my experience by giving talks at shows such as Be My Guest, The Glamping Show, and Farm Business Innovation, and by contributing regularly to magazines Glamping Business and Open Air.

 I always fully support relevant organisations and events, and assisted with the relaunch of The Glamping Association in 2017, of which I am a committee member.
 I love this industry, and there’s nothing more exciting that creating new and innovative developments with like-minded people.